This Policy explains:

 Who are we?

-We’re Hope for Tomorrow, a dedicated charity, bringing cancer care closer to patients’ homes via our Mobile Cancer Care Units (MCCUs).
+Hope for Tomorrow is charity dedicated to bringing cancer care closer to patients’ and changing the way cancer care is delivered via our Mobile Cancer Care Units (MCCUs).
 Hope for Tomorrow is a registered charity (no. 1094677) and company limited by guarantee (no. 4538433).
-The registered address is Upton Lodge, Upton, Tetbury, Gloucestershire GL8 8LP.
+The registered address is Kingscote Priory Park Estate, London Road, Tetbury, Gloucestershire, GL8 8HZ

 How is your information used?